top of page

 Prārabdhakarma vihāya vimuktajano'nanyakarmaḥ||82||

-Apart from prārabdhakarma (karma that has already begun to bear fruit), the liberated person has no other karma.
-Namely, he is not in possession of any other karma.
-As I indicated earlier in the commentary on the 78th aphorism, the Jīvanmukta has only prārabdhakarma; ultimately, he has to experience the good and bad fruits of prārabdhakarma.
-But in the case of this Great Yogi, there is no new karma arising from his actions, and accordingly, there is no new good and bad fruits.
-All this is due to his attainment of the Power of Freedom. and at the end, when the prārabdhakarma of this Jīvanmukta is exhausted, after the fall of the body, he completely merges into Paramaśiva.
+Apart from prārabdhakarma -the karma which has already started to bear fruits-, the liberated person has no other karma, viz. he is not in possession of any other karma.
+As I indicated before in the commentary on the 78th aphorism, the Jīvanmukta has only prārabdhakarma; all in all, he has to experience the good and bad fruits of prārabdhakarma, but in the case of the Great Yogī there is absence of new karma derived from his actions, and accordingly there is absence of new good and bad fruits, all of it due to his attainment of the Power of Freedom; and at the end, when the prārabdhakarma of this Jīvanmukta has been exhausted, after the fall of the body, he completely merges into Paramaśiva.

 तस्मात्स यत्किञ्चित्कर्म करणे शक्नोति न तु कदाचित्तत्कर्मविषयं शुभफलमितरद्वादत्ते॥८३॥